Avangardum/AvangardumStyleConvention/README.md

 Events should be invoked using the `Invoke` method.

-Events should be invoked using the `.?` operator.
+Events should be invoked using the `?.` operator.

-Events that are invoked before something happens should be verbs in present continuous
+Events that are invoked before something happens should be named as verbs in present continuous.

-Events that are invoked after something happens should be verbs in past simple.
+Events that are invoked after something happens should be named as verbs in past simple.

 <details>
 <summary>Example</summary>